HarshNaikwade/Job-Tracker/README.md

 - **Job Application Tracker:** Create, update, and delete job applications.
 - **Authentication:** Email/password login with restricted access (only allowed users in the Firestore `allowedUsers` collection).
+- **User-Specific Data:** Each user can only access their own job applications.
 - **Dark Mode:** Toggle between light and dark themes.
 - **Persistent Storage:** Uses Firebase Firestore to store job applications with real-time syncing.
 - **Firebase Integration:** Uses Firebase Firestore for data and Firebase Authentication for secure login.
+- **Mobile-Friendly UI:** Fully responsive design for mobile and desktop.
 - **Continuous Deployment:** Deployed on Netlify for fast and reliable hosting.
+- **Ongoing Development:** Gmail integration for automated job tracking (coming soon).

 ## Tech Stack